That Creepy Momo Sculpture Has Been Destroyed

-The “Momo Challenge” is alleged to have caused children to incite violence.
-It’s a viral hoax.
-Momo, however, is a real sculpture.
-Make that, was.
+The “Momo Challenge,” which allegedly caused children to commit violent acts on themselves and others, turned out to be a viral hoax.
+Momo herself, however, is a real sculpture—at least, she was.

-Since 2018, the Momo Challenge has been internet fodder, even inspiring a Minecraft mod.
-Recently, Momo has experienced a revival.
-Her “challenge” was said to have been circulating on WhatsApp and has been blamed for inciting violence and causing kids to commit self-harm.
-Warnings about the Momo Challenge spread around Facebook, creating a feedback loop of fear, with even Kim Kardashian asking YouTube to “do something.”
+Since 2018, the Momo Challenge—in which a picture of Momo would purportedly pop up in memes and other media with an explicit or implicit encouragement to commit self-harm—has been popular internet fodder, even inspiring a Minecraft mod.
+Recently, Momo has experienced a renewed surge in popularity after her “challenge” was said to have been circulating on WhatsApp.
+The challenge has been blamed for causing kids to commit self-harm.
+Warnings about the Momo Challenge spread around Facebook, creating a feedback loop of fear and causing a public outcry—even Kim Kardashian asked YouTube to “do something” via an Instagram story.

 Snopes examined the purported Momo links to violence but turned up nothing concrete.
 CNN ran a report titled, “Parents, Please Stop Freaking Out Over The Momo Challenge.”
 Other publications like The Atlantic also debunked the hoax.
 Laura Hazard Owen of Nieman Journalism Lab told NPR, “There’s no proof that this is a real thing.
 It’s not a real thing.”